Spain Digital Nomad Visa Guide (2024)

 Do digital nomads pay tax in Spain?

-It is also worth mentioning that the digital nomad’s spouses and children (under 25) are also subjects of the tax regime described above.
+It’s worth mentioning that the digital nomad’s spouses and children (under 25) are also subjects of the tax regime described above.

 Documents required for paying taxes in Spain